Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 The extension of this correspondence to all orders in $1/N$ is manifest from \eqr{O0strong4}.
 The constant term at genus $g$ is the large $N$ limit of the genus-$g$ average: \e{infavg2}{\O^{(g)}(\l\rar\i) = \llangle\O^{(g)}\rrangle} Holographically, the $\l\rar\i$ limit of $\O(\t)$ at genus $g$ is dual to the $(g-g_*)$-loop supergravity result, where we define $g_*$ to be the leading non-trivial genus at which $\O(\t)$ is nonzero.
 So \eqr{sugraavg} extends to all genera as \e{infavg3}{\O_{\text{sugra}}^{((g-g_*)\text{-loop})} = \llangle\O^{(g)}\rrangle} Since the quantity $\llangle\O^{(g)}\rrangle$ is finite, the supergravity computation at each order in $G_N\sim 1/N^2$ is to be understood as regularized by the string scale cutoff.
 As noted earlier, this is exactly the role of the $\mathsf{b}_{\a_m}^{(g)}$ terms, dual to local counterterms in AdS$_5 \x S^5$ implementing the string theory regularization of gravitational UV divergences.\foot{We note in passing that $\sl$ invariance appears to select a certain renormalization scheme --- that is, the freedom to add finite counterterms at each order $1/N$ --- such that the renormalized $(g-g_*)$-loop bulk computation matches the specific quantity $\llangle \O^{(g)}\rrangle$ defined by conformal manifold integration.}

 It is important to remember that the large $N$ limit and the ensemble average do not commute: one must take the ensemble average of $\O(\t)$ first.
-For one, the order-by-order average of the $1/N$ expansion is formally divergent: the modular functions appearing in the $1/N$ expansion of $\O(\t)$ are not square-integrable, as discussed around \eqr{eq:VSCfnp=0Expansion}.
+For one, the order-by-order average of the $1/N$ expansion is formally divergent: the modular functions appearing in the $1/N$ expansion of $\O(\t)$ are not square-integrable, as discussed around \eqr{eq:VSCfnp=0Expansion}; indeed, even integrating them once against the hyperbolic measure gives a divergence.
 What is more, attempting to bypass this issue by applying standard regularization techniques to these formally divergent quantities yields incorrect results.
 This is clearly on display for the integrated correlator $\cG_N(\t)$, studied earlier.
 One may write it formally as a sum of integer-index Eisenstein series $E_s^*(\t)$, as in \eqr{dgweis}.
 In the usual regularization (oft-employed in string theory) \`a la Zagier \cite{zbMATH03796039}, $\<E_s^*\> \rar 0$.
 But regularizing \eqr{dgweis} this way gives half of the correct result, $\<\cG_N\>= N(N-1)/4$.
 On a more physical level, non-commutativity is also visible in the fact that $\<\O\>$ generically contains a term suppressed by $1/N$, but the genus expansion proceeds in powers of $1/N^2$.\foot{This term is the ``S-dual'' of the leading, $O(N^2)$ term.
 Its origin is not obvious from the bulk point of view.
 Perhaps it should be understood using D-branes.}

 To recapitulate, we have discovered that AdS$_5 \x S^5$ supergravity is, simultaneously, the classical limit of ensemble averaged type IIB string theory, and the low-energy limit of classical type IIB string theory, with the analogous statements for $\cN=4$ SYM implied by holography.